samirkumardas/dataviewUTF-8/README.md

 # dataviewUTF-8
-Javascript encoding method from ArrayBuffer to utf-8 String
+Javascript method for converting ArrayBuffer to utf-8 String

 How to use?
 ----------